 It is possible to improve one’s chances of admission.
 Here are just a few helpful suggestions:

-• If you have not interviewed, now is the time to do it…preferably on campus.
-Make sure you practice your interview skills with a seasoned interviewer until you are confident that your skills are strong.
+- If you have not interviewed, now is the time to do it…preferably on campus.
+Make sure you practice your interview skills and familiarize yourself with questions that might be expected with a seasoned interviewer until you are confident that your skills are strong.

 - If you can, visit the campus …again.

 - Attend an information session, often given by a member of the admissions committee and ask questions such as, “What percent of students are typically admitted after being deferred?” and “Is there anything I can do that might increase my chances of gaining admission?”
 Not only will this earmark you as a deferred candidate, but the information session speaker may note your visit and strong school interest in your application file.
 When you application is reevaluated, that interest will shine through.
 Since schools are more inclined to extend offers to students they believe will accept admission, this is critical.